Discovery of $T_{c\bar s 0}^a(2900)^{0,++}$ implies new charmed-strange pentaquark system: Mass spectrum of

-The corresponding total wave functions have to be constructed, in order to investigate the mass spectrum of the $c\bar{s}nnn$ pentaquark states.
+The corresponding total wave functions have to be constructed in order to investigate the mass spectrum of the $c\bar{s}nnn$ pentaquark states.
 The total wave functions include the spatial part, the flavor part, the spin part and the color part, i.e. $\psi_{\rm tot}=\psi_{\rm space}\otimes\psi_{\rm flavor}\otimes\psi_{\rm spin}\otimes\psi_{\rm color}$.
-They should be fully antisymmetric when exchanging identical quarks.
-The explicit expressions of the effective Hamiltonian can be obtained as the similar wave functions of the $qqqq\bar Q$ pentaquark system in Ref. \cite{An:2020vku}.
-Using the above values of parameters extracted by the conventional hadrons, the mass of a $J^{P}=0^{+}$ isovector $c\bar{s}n\bar{n}$ tetraquark states is given as 2863 MeV, which is very close to the measured value of $M_{T^{a}_{c\bar{s}0}(2900)}=2908\pm11\pm20$ MeV \cite{TcsRept}.
-It manifests the correctness of CEI and CMI model.
-The central value of the mass of $T^{a}_{c\bar{s}0}(2900)$ can be obtained by overall increasing the parameters $m_{ij}$ by 1.5$\%$.
+They should be fully antisymmetric when exchanging identical quarks. {The explicit expressions of the total wave functions can be obtained by the similar way of deducing the wave functions of the $c\bar{c}nnn$ pentaquark system (see Appendix A of Ref. \cite{Weng:2019ynv} for more details).
+By considering the similarity of structures for the $c\bar{c}nnn$ and $c\bar{s}nnn$ states, the masses of $c\bar{s}nnn$ are also be obtained from the eigenvalue equations, where the quark flavor of $\bar{c}$ should be replaced by $\bar{s}$.
+Thus the different masses with the same $I(J^P)$ could be distinguished by the corresponding eigenvectors.} Using the above values of parameters extracted by the conventional hadrons, the mass of a $J^{P}=0^{+}$ isovector $c\bar{s}n\bar{n}$ tetraquark states is given as 2863 MeV, which is very close to the measured value of $M_{T^{a}_{c\bar{s}0}(2900)}=2908\pm11\pm20$ MeV \cite{TcsRept}. {It manifests that the CEI and CMI model is suitable to describe the charmed-strange tetraquark. } The central value of the mass of $T^{a}_{c\bar{s}0}(2900)$ can be obtained by overall increasing the parameters $m_{ij}$ by 1.5$\%$.

-Taking $T^{a}_{c\bar{s}0}(2900)$ as the benchmark, we predict the mass spectrum of the $c\bar{s}nnn$ pentaquark states of $I(J^P)=1/2(1/2^-)$, $1/2(3/2^-)$, $3/2(1/2^-)$ and $3/2(3/2^-)$, which are shown in Table \ref{csnnn} and Fig. \ref{figcsnnn}.
-The mass region is between 2828 MeV and 3684 MeV, which are accessible in the weak decays of $b$-hadrons.
+Taking $T^{a}_{c\bar{s}0}(2900)$ as the benchmark, we predict the mass spectrum of the $c\bar{s}nnn$ pentaquark states of $I(J^P)=1/2(1/2^-)$, $1/2(3/2^-)$, $3/2(1/2^-)$ and $3/2(3/2^-)$. {The masses and eigenvectors of the $c\bar{s}nnn$ pentaquark states are shown in Table \ref{mass}.
+The explicit formulas of the basis vectors $|\Psi^{3/2}_{C1}\rangle$, $|\Psi^{3/2}_{D1}\rangle$... can be found in the Appendix A of Ref. \cite{Weng:2019ynv}.} The mass region is between 2828 MeV and 3684 MeV, which is accessible in the weak decays of $b$-hadrons.
 The $c\bar{s}nnn$ states can be easily recognized as an explicitly exotic candidate once observed, since they have no quark-antiquark pair with the same flavor and thus are impossible to be mixed with the ordinary baryons.